 What laws protect debtors?

-There is nothing wrong with being a debtor; people and companies borrow money from other companies all the time.
+There is nothing wrong with being a debtor — it is very common for people and companies to borrow money from other companies.
 They make payments according to their terms and many times repay their loan or credit card without cause for concern.
 But there are some instances where debtors can’t pay.

-If you can’t pay your debt, the debt will eventually be deemed delinquent, and if you don’t pay long enough, it can go into default.
-Your debt can go into collections somewhere around 180 days of nonpayment.
-This is when your creditor sells your old debt to a third-party company for less than you owe and the new company starts contacting you in an effort to collect the old debt.
+If you can’t pay your debt, it will eventually be deemed delinquent, and if you don’t pay long enough, you can default.
+Your debt can go into collections, typically somewhere around 180 days of nonpayment though this can vary.
+The process of your debt going to collections is when your creditor sells your old debt to a third-party company for less than you owe and the new company starts contacting you in an effort to collect the old debt.

 The Fair Debt Collection Practices Act